This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Finding The Correct Stitch Placement

-Use a pen, chalk, or seam guides to draw a straight line along the repair area.
+Grab chalk, a pen, or a seam guide to draw a clear line along the repair area.
+This keeps stitch spacing consistent and your seam neat.

 Poking The Needle Up and Down

-Push the needle up through the fabric, then bring it down in a smooth motion, keeping a steady sewing rhythm.
+Push your needle up through the fabric, then guide it back down in one smooth motion.

 Maintaining Even Stitches